Kamiosu/automfc/README.md

 PASSWORD = 'your_password'
 ```

 2. A .JSON file has is already provided that specifies what you need to add.
 However you can also create your own, .JSON file named `data.JSON` in the project directory, containing the information you want to add to your collection.
 The JSON file should have the following columns:
+When you run the `script.py` the scraper will automatically create a json for each entry.

 - Item Type (e.g., 'goods', 'figures', etc.)
 - Display Type (e.g., 'on shelves', 'on walls', etc.)